AbstractGeek/scrivener-latex/README.md

 4. Use the scrivener-latex.scrformat in scrivener-customization to compile.
 Import it, compile for mmd, and assign section headers as "MAIN text formatting ..." (see figure below).
 Compile to generate mmds that can be used convert to latex and pdf files.

 ![](https://raw.githubusercontent.com/AbstractGeek/scrivener-latex/master/scrivener-customization/scrivener-compile-settings.png "scrivener compile settings")

+5. For chapter titles - name the folder (with the short title in the `\markedchapter`).
+Section titles are simply the title of the text file in the folder.
+Subsections are titles inside the text.
+Subsubsections are heading 1, then heading 2.
+Use them wisely.
+Also note that for proper conversion into titles subtitles etc, the text should be spaced by spaces with the 'no style' style (annoying, i know).
+Easiest is to set everything to no style, type everything and made titles, headings etc in the end; that way all the enters and spaces are by default in 'no style'.

 ## Generating and referring figures